The information in this topic is for people who fulfill one or more of the following support roles:

 - Group coordinators

-When working in BMC Service Desk, you access the Task Management system from the Incident Management feature.
+When working in Remedy Service Desk, you access the Task Management system from the Incident Management feature.

 A task is a unit of work that needs to be completed as a step in resolving an incident request.
 If the solution to an incident request involves more than one action, procedure, or process, consider dividing the solution into separate tasks.
 Dividing the solution into separate tasks can help you to better manage and to monitor the incident request as it moves toward resolution.